WCRP-CORDEX/ml-benchmark/README.md

 ## Model Training and Evaluation

+For each experiment models must be trained for the two required target variables (temperature and precipition), jointly (multivariate models) or individually.
+OROGRAPHY.
 A comprehensive set of evaluation metrics and accompanying code for assessing ML-based downscaling methods within the CORDEX ML-Bench framework is provided in this repository.
 Additional information and illustrative notebooks demonstrating their use are available in [./evaluation](/evaluation)

 ## Contributing to the benchmark [PROVISIONAL]